Marquette County MI Jail

 You can support your loved ones at Marquette Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 906-225-8435.

-The 80-bed Marquette County Jail may also house up to 10 federal inmates.
-The three-story facility has blocks on each floor where the inmates are classified based on the severity of their crimes.
-The three-story facility has blocks on each floor where the inmates are classified based on the severity of their crimes.
-The staff operates with the philosophy of maintaining the highest level of security, while providing a constitutionally safe and healthy environment for the inmates and staff.
-Employing trained, professional Corrections Officers and utilizing an ongoing training program supports this philosophy.
-With high standards of hiring and continued training, the safety and health of the inmates, as well as the staff, is assured.
-The Marquette County Jail is one of the top-rated jails in the State of Michigan.
+As mandated by state statute, the operation of the county jail falls under the responsibility of the Sheriff.
+The Marquette County Jail, with an 80-bed capacity, can also accommodate up to 10 federal inmates.
+This three-story facility classifies inmates based on the severity of their crimes, with designated blocks on each floor.
+The staff adheres to a philosophy of maintaining the highest level of security while ensuring a constitutionally safe and healthy environment for both inmates and staff.
+This philosophy is supported by employing trained, professional Corrections Officers and maintaining an ongoing training program, ensuring high standards in hiring and continued education.
+Consequently, the Marquette County Jail is regarded as one of the top-rated jails in the State of Michigan.

-Prior to arraignment, the only information that we are permitted to give is whether or not someone is lodged and their bond amount.
-Messages will not be passed to inmates unless is it a verifiable emergency.
+Regarding inmate status information, before arraignment, the only information provided is whether an individual is lodged and their bond amount.
+Messages will not be relayed to inmates unless there is a verifiable emergency.

-Inmate Medication - Prescription medication, for pre-existing conditions, is allowable.
-However, the meds will be verified by the jail health care provider prior to administration.
-Medications must be in the original container to be accepted.
-No mixed medications will be authorized.
+Prescription medication for pre-existing conditions is allowed but must be verified by the jail health care provider before administration.
+Medications must be in their original containers; no mixed medications are authorized.

-Personal Items - No personal items will be accepted for inmates housed at the main jail facility.
-Exceptions to this rule are for those that are ordered by the court to wear personal clothing for a jury trial.
-Any hygiene items will be provided by the jail or can be purchased through the commissary.
-For further information on Detention Center, inmates see Community Corrections Detention Center.
+Personal items are generally not accepted for inmates housed at the main jail facility, with exceptions made for court-ordered personal clothing for jury trials.
+Hygiene items are provided by the jail or can be purchased through the commissary.

-Reading Materials - Inmates have access to books via the jail library.
+Inmates have access to books via the jail library.
 Newspaper and magazine subscriptions are permitted by direct mail from the publisher.
-After an inmate is released, it is their responsibility to cancel the subscription.
-Any items received after an inmate's release will not be returned or forwarded and are placed in the jail library for circulation.
-No pornographic or suggestive materials will be accepted.
+Upon release, it is the inmate's responsibility to cancel any subscriptions.
+Items received after an inmate's release are not returned or forwarded but are placed in the jail library for circulation.
+Pornographic, suggestive materials or titles on the MDOC list of banned books are not accepted.

 Inmate Locator